-Loving someone may mean saying hard things, those they will not “feel” are loving or kind; but doing so in a way that reflects the heart of God rather than our prideful one – speaking to bring healing and change rather than to be “right” is love of the purest kind.
+Loving someone may mean saying hard things, those that will not “feel” loving or kind; and yet, doing so in a way that reflects the heart of God rather than our prideful one – speaking to bring healing and change rather than to be “right” is love of the purest kind.

 Love is an action.
-Love is a choice; a decision to submit our hurt, our wills, and our desire for justice to the God who knows the hearts of our enemies.
+Love is a choice; a decision to submit our hurt, our wills, and our desire for justice to the God who knows our hearts as well as those of our enemies and our friends.
 We act out of that obedience not out of our emotions.
 Sometimes it changes their hearts, but it always changes ours.

 They are friendly…love them.